dccuchile/speedy-gonzales/README.md

-# speedy-gonzales
-Code for "Speedy Gonzales: A Collection of Fast Task-Specific Models for Spanish"
+# Speedy Gonzales: A Collection of Fast Task-Specific Models for Spanish